News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 The 2021 thriller Those Who Wish Me Dead, starring Angelina Jolie, directed by Taylor Sheridan, and based on the novel of the same name written by Michael Koryta, was released in North American theatres on Friday, May 14, 2021, by Warner Bros.
 Pictures through its New Line Cinema label.

 In light of the ongoing closures of cinemas in most parts of Canada during the coronavirus pandemic, Warner Bros.
 Canada has confirmed on its website that Those Who Wish Me Dead will be available both in movie theatres, where permitted to open (including in Saskatchewan, Quebec and parts of Atlantic Canada), and as a premium video-on-demand (PVOD) rental.
-The digital rental initially retailing for about $24.99 plus tax through most retailers for a 48-hour rental.
-It's our understanding it became available beginning at approximately 3:01 a.m.
-EDT / 12:01 a.m.
-PDT on May 14.
+The digital rental initially retailed for about $24.99 plus tax through most retailers for a 48-hour rental.

-Those Who Wish Me Dead is now available to rent in Canada through the following retailers, with no subscription required to be able to rent.
-Remember that most of these services give you 30 days from the time you rent to start watching, but once you start, you then have 48 hours to finish watching.
+Those Who Wish Me Dead remains available to rent or purchase digitally in Canada through the following retailers, with no subscription required to be able to do so.

 - Amazon Prime Video Store